Customer reviews on Tripadvisor

 We continue along the South Coast route to the famous Reynisfjara black sand beach.
-Just offshore, catch a peek of the majestic Reynisdrangar peaks that shoot out of the sea.
+Just offshore, catch a peek at the majestic Reynisdrangar peaks that shoot out of the sea.

 We then leave the beach behind and head for icy glaciers.
 Embark on a three-hour hike glacier hike at Skaftafell in Vatnajökull National Park.
 Discover Europe’s biggest glacier, Vatnajökull, which covers 8% of Iceland’s landmass.
 We replace the glacier hike with a magical journey through the Crystal Ice Cave from October to April.

 Along the way, witness the jaw-dropping Mýrdalsjökull Glacier, home to the infamous Katla Volcano.
 Mt.
 Katla isn’t the only fire spitfire in the region.
 You also will see her neighbor, the notorious Eyjafjalljökull.

-We depart from fire and return to ice at Jökulsárlón Glacier Lagoon, the most famous ice lagoon in the world.
+We depart from the fire and return to the ice at Jökulsárlón Glacier Lagoon, the most famous ice lagoon in the world.
 Behold crystalline blue ice-floes as they meander through the lagoon.
 Then we’ll walk over to Diamond Beach.
 Another coastline with coal-black sands, this beach is dotted with glittering blue and white icebergs washed ashore by the tide.

 Your accommodation for the evening will be in Höfn, a quaint town known as the lobster capital of Iceland.